geonetwork/core-doc-sources/eng/users/source/faq.rst

 - the Lucene index
 - plugin configurations (schema plugins, thesauri etc)

 have been moved into a single directory.
-By default, this directory is ``<install directory>/WEB-INF/data``, but it can be located on any filesystem accessible to the GeoNetwork server.
+By default, this directory is ``<install directory>/WEB-INF/data``, but it can be located on any filesystem accessible to the GeoNetwork server and the different subdirectories can even be placed in different directories.
+See :ref:`geonetwork_data_dir` for more details.
+For the purposes of this FAQ, we'll assume that the GeoNetwork data directory is ``<install directory>/WEB-INF/data`` because the same principles apply no matter where the data directory is located.

 Check that the user running your webserver (eg. tomcat) has permissions over this directory.